Dhanarajb/mr/README.md

+#### Why you want to join the product based company?
+I'm excited about working at [Company Name] because I admire the awesome websites and apps they create.
+Their focus on doing a great job and making customers happy aligns with my values.
+With expertise in HTML, CSS, JavaScript, ReactJS, and Redux, I'm confident in contributing to their projects.
+The opportunity to learn and grow professionally makes this job appealing to me.

 #### why you resigned in previous company in 2 year?
 I decided to resign from my previous role after two years as I believed it was the right time for me to seek new challenges and opportunities for professional growth.
 I had gained valuable experience in my previous position, and I wanted to apply my skills in a different context.
 I'm enthusiastic about the chance to contribute to a new team and take on responsibilities that align more closely with my career aspirations.
 I appreciate the experiences and skills I acquired in my previous job, and I am eager to bring that knowledge to a new role where I can continue to learn and make a meaningful impact.